-I earned my M.F.A. from the Dominican University in Florence Italy with a concentration in Painting.
-This prestigious program allowed me the opportunity to study under international instructors in what other city than Italy’s heart of the renaissance none other than Firenze Italia.
+I earned M.F.A. with a concentration in Painting from the Dominican University in Florence, Italy.
+This prestigious program gave me the opportunity to study under renown international instructors in the culturally rich city of Florence-the heart of the Renaissance and art capital of Italy.

-I taught at Boardman Studio’s an undergraduate Fine Arts Academy in Florence Italy and exhibited work at Villa Schifanoia and Peroni’s Bottega in Italy.
-Lived and worked in Europe for five years during and after graduate studies.
+I taught at Boardman Studios an undergraduate Fine Arts Academy in Florence, and exhibited work at Villa Schifanoia and Peroni’s Bottega in Italy.
+I lived and worked in Europe for five years during and after my graduate studies.
 I also have an extensive background in the Montessori Method of education.
-“A trained Montessori teacher who follows the student and is highly experienced in observing the individual’s characteristics, tendencies, and abilities will educate from a one on one basis of growth and implement the proper tools through knowledge and experience.”
+I teach by observing each student’s characteristics, tendencies, and abilities, so I can personally develop each student’s unique knowledge and experience.

-I am a Professor of Drawing I and II along with Art Appreciation at Monmouth University since 2004.
-Adjunct Professor at Brookdale Community College having taught Drawing I, 3D Design, 2D Design, Art Appreciation, Life Drawing and Color Theory.
 I also served as the Curriculum Coordinator for Montessori Academy of New Jersey 1989-2016.
-Founded the Arts Enrichment Children’s Camp in 2000 at Monmouth County Parks System and it is flourishing still.
-I also have an extensive following of professional adult students in courses including Renaissance Drawing and Painting, Advanced Oil Painting Technique, Pastel Impressionism, and ongoing Studio Time with Gina since 1999 at MCPS.
+In 2000, I founded the Arts Enrichment Children’s Camp at Monmouth County Parks System and it is flourishing to this day.
+I also have an extensive following of professional adult students in courses including Renaissance Drawing and Painting, Advanced Oil Painting Techniques, Pastel Impressionism, and Studio Time with Gina.